anonymokata/89edb7c8-c215-48eb-b36a-671cdedea529/README.md

 ### I am seeing string formatting errors

 Be sure you are using `Python3.7` or newer.
-Older versions of python do not support format strings `f"{my_variable} is a great variable}"`.
+Older versions of python do not support format strings `f"{my_variable} is a great variable"`.
 Check your python version.

 ### I tried one of the `data/test` files an am getting error messages